Asking for God’s guidance.

 Secondly, and not surprisingly, we would look out for advice from people we respect, especially Christian friends and family members.
 In other words, as I have previously explained under “Advice from others” God will respond to our request through these people.

-Thirdly, and again not surprisingly, we would look for positive and negative ‘leadings’.
+Thirdly, and again not surprisingly, we would look for positive and negative ‘leadings’ as presented in that earlier article.

 No matter which method God chooses to show us the best way forward, I can assure you that we do eventually learn to trust him in his guidance.
 Again from the Old Testament: